Clustering and Ranking: Diversity-preserved Instruction Selection through Expert-aligned Quality Estimation: Results and Analysis

 \subsection{Compare with Random \& GPT-4 Result}

-Fig. \ref{fig:method_ablation} presents the results of ablation experiments: compared to Alpaca, randomly selecting 1,017 instruction pairs from 52k data leads to a decrease in model performance.
-In contrast, the instruction pairs selected by the CaR method show significant improvements at 7B, 13B, and 30B scales.
+Fig. \ref{fig:method_ablation} presents the results of ablation experiments, revealing that randomly selecting 1,017 instruction pairs from 52k dataset leads to a decrease in model performance compared to Alpaca.
+In contrast, the instruction pairs selected by the CaR method show significant improvements at 7B (29.8\%), 13B (32.7\%), and 30B (33.1\%) scales.

-Furthermore, in terms of cost considerations, we employed GPT-4's evaluation framework exclusively on four datasets to compare AlpaCaR against Alpaca.
-As depicted in Figure \ref{fig:gpt-4_result_vicuna} and elaborated upon in Appendix \ref{sec:gpt-4_result}, GPT-4 exhibited similar evaluative outcomes: AlpaCaR outperformed baseline in the majority of instances, thereby substantiating the efficacy of the CaR method.
+Furthermore, to address cost considerations, we employed GPT-4's evaluation framework exclusively on four datasets to compare AlpaCaR against Alpaca.
+As depicted in Fig. \ref{fig:gpt-4_result_vicuna} and elaborated upon in Appendix \ref{sec:gpt-4_result}, GPT-4 exhibited similar evaluative outcomes: AlpaCaR outperformed baseline in the majority of instances, thereby substantiating the efficacy of the CaR method.
 Employing CaR, which involves selecting 1.96\% of the dataset, has proven to yield superior preferences across a variety of parameter scales.